open-ortho/dicom4ortho/README.md

 ### Instance UID

-This is a differnt unique ID for each image.
+This is a different unique ID for each image.
 Needs to be freshly generated.

 * Part 5 B.2 to specify how to generate